 - Integrate multiple demand partners and maximize the ad revenue across guaranteed and non-guaranteed channels.

 - Optimize the page speed while running header auctions via the client-side wrapper.
 Gain insights into the performance of demand partners and ads on the website.

-And guess what, you can also integrate our wrapper to your AMP pages to monetize the AMP ad inventories.
-Have any questions?
-Drop us a comment below or get in touch with us today.
+- You can also integrate our wrapper into your AMP pages to monetize the AMP ad inventories.